lsst-ts/observatory-ops-docs/project/contributing.rst

 Find your build at https://obs-ops.lsst.io/v.
 You can push to a branch you've created at any time.

 The ``master`` branch is always published as https://obs-ops.lsst.io.
 Only authorize individuals can push to ``master``.
-To incorperate your suggestions, create a :ref:`pull request <contributing-pr>`.
+To incorporate your suggestions, create a :ref:`pull request <contributing-pr>`.

 Approval Process
 ----------------